fullstackhero/dotnet-starter-kit/README.md

 #### Installation

 After you have installed .NET, you will need to install the `fsh` console tool.
+Run this code to install the FSH CLI tools and the associated templates.

 ```bash
 dotnet tool install --global FSH.CLI
 fsh install
 ```

-This install the FSH CLI tools and the associated Templates.
 You are now ready to create your first FSH project!

 #### FSH .NET WebAPI Boilerplate
 Here's how you would create a Solution using the FSH .NET WebAPI Boilerplate.